spencerbartz/programming-language-interpreter/README.md

-# Recursive Descent Parser
+# Programming Language Interpreter
-Parses a Turing Complete programming language consisting of 8 symbols
+Parses and interprets a Turing Complete programming language consisting of 8 symbols

 The language's machine model consists of the program and instruction pointer, as well as a one-dimensional array of at least 30,000 byte cells initialized to zero; a movable data pointer (initialized to point to the leftmost byte of the array);